Quantum Algorithm for Smoothed Particle Hydrodynamics: SPH using a quantum register

 where $W(r,h)$ is a known kernel function.
-Derivatives of the function can then be easily estimated by replacing the kernel with the required derivative, as in SPH the derivative is found by taking an exact derivative of $W$ in approximation \eqref{eqn:SPH_approximation} \cite{Monaghan05}.
-We wish to perform this SPH approximation using a quantum computer therefore it is necessary that we somehow encode the values in a quantum register.
+Derivatives of $f$ can then be easily estimated by replacing the kernel with the required derivative, as in SPH the derivative is found by taking an exact derivative of $W$ in approximation (eq. \ref{eqn:SPH_approximation}) \cite{Monaghan05}.
+We wish to evaluate this SPH approximation using a quantum computer therefore it is necessary to encode the values in a quantum register.